 Jamie Foxx

-Outside of acting, Foxx also embarked on a successful career as an R&B singer in the 2000s.
-He earned two number-one singles on the Billboard Hot 100, with his features on the singles "Slow Jamz" by Twista alongside Kanye West, and "Gold Digger" by the former.
+Foxx also embarked on a successful career as an R&B singer in the 2000s.
+He earned two number-one singles on the Billboard Hot 100, with his features on the singles "Slow Jamz" by Twista alongside Kanye West, and "Gold Digger" by the latter.
 His single "Blame It" won him the Grammy Award for Best R&B Performance by a Duo or Group with Vocals.
 Four of his five studio albums have charted in the top ten of the U.S. Billboard 200: Unpredictable (2005), which topped the chart, Intuition (2008), Best Night of My Life (2010), and Hollywood: A Story of a Dozen Roses (2015).
 Since 2017, Foxx has served as the host and executive producer of the Fox game show Beat Shazam.
 In 2021, he wrote his autobiography Act Like You Got Some Sense.

 Biography from the Wikipedia article Jamie Foxx.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.